mkdubey129/-CS50-s-Web---Final-project-python-controlled-car/README.md

 -right top side:

---arming rear engine (if automatically not armed)
+----arming rear engine (if automatically not armed)

---slow mode (constant slow speed)
+----slow mode (constant slow speed)

---camera on/off
+----camera on/off

---capture a picture
+----capture a picture

---gallery button (display gallery in new tab)
+----gallery button (display gallery in new tab)

-4. pictures.html it loads data from database - humidity, pressure, temp, date , time and picture filename.
+4. pictures.html loads data from database - humidity, pressure, temp, date , time and picture filename.
 Pictures are stored in static folder .
 Everything is loaded to table with Jinja2.

 5. styles.css contain all styling

-line "user-select:none;" disable text-selection (sometimes text was selected when smaller <svg> was dragged) body's overflow is set to hidden to disable pull-down-to-refresh feature (sometimes dragging <svg> down browser reload the entire page)
+line "user-select:none;" disable text-selection (sometimes text was selected when smaller <svg> was dragged)

-6. script.js client side code , communicate with server side , mainly <svg> events controll car movement
+body's overflow is set to hidden to disable pull-down-to-refresh feature (sometimes dragging <svg> down browser reload the entire page)

-7. database.db  I used sqlite3 to keep database localy as car has no internet connection yet database contain picture filename and readings from all sensors plus date and time
+6. script.js client side code , communicate with server side , mainly SVG events control car movement

-8. requirements.txt except flask and flask-SocketIO
+7. database.db  I used sqlite3 to keep database localy as car has no internet connection yet

- , adafruit_motorkit need to be imported
+database contain picture filename and readings from all sensors plus date and time

-(to controll front engine), sense_hat ( to read all sensors) and adafruit_ads1x15.analog_in (to convert analog singnal from encoder do digital version for Raspberry Pi)
+8. requirements.txt except flask and flask-SocketIO, adafruit_motorkit need to be imported (to controll front engine), sense_hat ( to read all sensors) and adafruit_ads1x15.analog_in (to convert analog singnal from encoder do digital version for Raspberry Pi)

 Wiring:

 I removed oryginal board and battery, both engines with gears stay on places.

 Parts used:

 -Raspberry Pi 3 B+

 -DC & Stepper Motor HAT

 -Sense HAT

 -ADS1115 I2C 4 Analog/Digital Converter

 -Raspberry Pi Camera Board V2

 -Lipo Battery Low Voltage Alarm

 -Battery 3S 11.1V 3000mAh 30C Li-Po

 -60A Brushed Electric Speed Controller

 -power manager soldered myself out of two resistors (step down 5V to 3V3)